 (EFMP) Exceptional Family Member Program Group Meeting

-The EFMP Group is designed to information Barksdale AFB "Q" coded families about services that may be required or needed.
-It is also designd to identify gaps in the EFMP system, allow members to address concerns, seek assistance and more.
+The EFMP Group is designed to provide Barksdale AFB "Q" coded families with information about services that may be required or needed.
+It is also designed to identify gaps in the EFMP system, allow members to address concerns, seek assistance and more.
 Each support group meeting will have a guest speaker.
-The group meets monthly, oin the third Tuesday of the month.
+The group meets monthly, join the third Tuesday of the month.

-Gain an understanding of the Federal employment process and the Federal resume such as format, content and KSAs.
+This class helps participants gain an understanding of the Federal employment process and information about the Federal resume such as format, content and KSAs.
 Participants will receive hands-on experience in finding key words, writing KSAs and using usajobs.gov.